Captain4LK/SoftLK-lib/extensions/README.md

 # Extensions

 I want to keep SoftLK-lib itself as small as possible.
 Thus, any advanced functionality will be developed as a separate, optional extension.
-Those extensions are build as a separate library file and can be linked as such.
+These extensions are distributed as single header files.

 Currently there is one extension for SoftLK-lib.